georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/5_theming.md

 super useful if you have to support dozens or hundreds of these where it's impractical to define all the themes at build time and ship them to the browser.

-Also useful for creating "preview" interfaces where components immediately change their appearance based on values input in the UI, such as Storybook controls or a theming admin dashboard. -->
+Also useful for creating "preview" interfaces where components immediately change their appearance based on values input in the client, such as a theming admin dashboard. -->